jaysylvester/citizen/README.md

 ### Redirects

 You can pass redirect instructions to the server that will be initiated after the request is complete.
 Redirects using this method are not immediate, so the controller will do everything it's been asked to do before the redirect is processed.
 The user agent won't receive a full response, however.
-No view content will be sent, but cookies and session variables will be set if specified.
+No view content will be rendered or sent, but cookies and session variables will be set if specified.

 The `redirect` object takes two properties: `statusCode` and `url`.
 If you don't provide a status code, citizen uses 302 (temporary redirect).